teracow/googliser/README.md

 3 : unable to create sub-directory for 'search-phrase'.
 4 : could not get a list of search results from Google.
 5 : image download aborted as failure-limit was reached or ran out of images.
 6 : thumbnail gallery build failed.
+7 : unable to create a temporary build directory.

 ---
 ###**Known Issues:**